geeofree/geeofree/src/notes/computer-systems/4-TheVonNeumannModel.md

 ### Memory

-The component for storing instructions to be executed or data to be operated on.
+The component for storing the instructions or the data to be operated on.

 The memory contains two (2) registers: